+- California resident/eligible AB 540 students - Be enrolled Full-Time (12 or more units) during the semester you are accepted into EOPS (Fall/Spring Semester).
+Disabled students cleared through DRC can

-- California resident/eligible AB 540 students - Enrolled in 12 units or more (Fall/Spring Semesters) - Completed less than 45 degree applicable units - Qualify for the California College Promise Grant - Demonstrate educational disadvantage
+- take less than 12 units per semester. - Completed less than 45 degree applicable units - Qualify for the California College Promise Grant (CCPG "A", "B", or "C" with a zero EFC) - Demonstrate educational disadvantage

-For more information, call (951) 372-7128 or email eops@norcocollege.edu.
+For more information, email eops@norcocollege.edu or call (951) 372-7128.